Show Me Your Best Side: Characteristics of User-Preferred Perspectives for 3D Graph Drawings: Discussion

 Our analysis of user-selected viewpoints revealed several user strategies and demonstrated how their choices interrelate with aesthetic measures.
 Notably, preferences varied across graph types and sizes, often reflecting trade-offs between structural clarity and local features.
 This supports the view that users do not optimise for a single aesthetic, but rather negotiate among multiple perceptual cues, many of which are not captured by traditional 2D aesthetics.

 The strongest 2D aesthetic predictors of viewpoint preference were \MeasureCR{}, \MeasureST{}, and \MeasureGR{}, aligning with prior findings in 2D~\cite{ChimaniPoster, mooney2024stress}, and extending their validity into S3D.
 However, 3D-specific measures, such as \MeasureISO{} and the overlap aesthetics, proved highly relevant.
 The prominence of \MeasureENO{} over \MeasureNNO{} is particularly noteworthy.
 While one might expect node-node occlusions to be more perceptually disruptive, the results indicate that edge-node intersections may be more misleading.
-Node-edge occlusions appeared less impactful, possibly because the Gestalt principle of connectedness allows users to infer the course of a partially occluded edge.
+Node-edge occlusions appeared less impactful, possibly due to the Gestalt principle of continuity.
 Although overlap area was computed as a potentially more accurate representation, it showed no advantage over overlap counts.
 This may reflect that users prefer views in which objects are clearly distinguishable, as indicated by the relevance of \MeasureGR{} penalising nodes and edges in close proximity.
 Another key insight lies in the differing impact of layout type.
-Layered and semantic layouts led to far more consistent viewpoint choices than energy-based ones.
+Layered and semantic layouts led to more consistent viewpoint choices than energy-based ones.
 In semantic graphs, where node positions carry intrinsic meaning, participants prioritised preserving perceived structure.
 This was reflected in the strong relevance of \MeasureISO{} for semantic and layered layouts, where users appeared to prefer perspectives maintaining orthogonal balance or offering diagonal overviews.
 In contrast, energy-based graphs, which showed greater topological variation in our dataset, elicited more diverse and individual strategies, with user preferences often diverging even within the same graph.
 These cases suggest that, in the absence of salient or meaningful structure, users default to evaluating local features such as component separation, edge crossings, or occlusions.